-Recurring Revenue: Includes payment processing revenue and certain components of revenues as disclosed in Note 3 to the three-months ended March 31, 2018 and 2017 financial statements.
-These include support and maintenance contracts, transactional processing and and other recurring revenue agreements.
+Recurring Revenue: Includes certain components of revenues as disclosed in Note 3 to the three and sixmonths ended June 30, 2018 and 2017 financial statements.
+These include support and maintenance contracts, transactional processing and other recurring revenue agreements.
 To a minor extent, recurring revenues include payment processing revenues and referral fees earned in relation to payments processed by customers.

-Adjusted Expenditures: The Company presents in the management discussion and analysis adjusted expenditures which have been adjusted for amortization, one-time expenses, restructuring charges and stock-based compensation.
+Adjusted Expenditures: The Company presents in the management discussion and analysis adjusted expenditures which have been adjusted for amortization, one-time non-recurring expenses, restructuring charges and stock-based compensation.
 Adjusted expenditures are Non-GAAP reporting measures presented for technology expense, operations and support expense, sales and marketing expense and generation and administration expense and operating expenditures.